LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 These extra fields can include data such as the launch schedule, frequency that the radiosondes transmit on, specific notes, and flight parameters for ascent, burst, descent.

-The API can either return a single station given it's ID or the list of all known stations which is used in the Tracker to display all launch sites on the map.
+The API can either return a single station given its ID or the list of all known stations which is used in the Tracker to display all launch sites on the map.

-The API is also used internally to lookup flights parameters for any sonde that originates from that launch site and to archive flights after their completion.
+The API is also used internally to lookup flight parameters for any sonde that originates from that launch site and to archive flights after their completion.

 <h2>Site Suggestions</h2>